pwagener/backbone.conduit/README.md

 // Conduit can be found via the "Backbone.Conduit" global, or using RequireJS/AMD async
 // loading, or by CommonJS build/loading techniques. var Conduit = Backbone.Conduit;

-// Extend the Conduit.Collection for out-of-the-box functionality
-// If you have a different superclass for your collection, use
-// Conduit.refill.mixin(YourCollection)
 var MyCollection = Conduit.Collection.extend({
     // Your magic here
 });